zhangineer/zhangineer.github.io/_posts/2023-11-16-Networking-and-LLM-pt1.md

 ![exploration](https://cdn-images-1.medium.com/max/800/0*k3reo7tIKEfKD_FN)
 *Photo by [Kalen Emsley](https://unsplash.com/@kalenemsley?utm_source=medium&utm_medium=referral) on [Unsplash](https://unsplash.com?utm_source=medium&utm_medium=referral)*

+## For the Busy People - TL;DR For the Series
+* LLM demonstrated significant promise in assisting with IT and networking configuration management troubleshooting tasks.
+* Human engineers are irreplaceable in the AI-driven landscape, as their technical expertise is essential for accurately conveying intentions to and guiding ChatGPT.
+* A conversational approach to configuration management offers a more intuitive and user-friendly alternative than traditional automation tools.
+* The integration of Function Calls and RAG plays a crucial role in minimizing hallucinations and enhancing the accuracy of configurations.
+* Developing a robust validation pipeline for models is essential, given the potential for hallucinations and the inherent inconsistencies in LLMs.
+* Treating LLMs as software development tools rather than chatbots is crucial.
+Understanding how to integrate them with external software will enhance the user experience and unlock a broader range of use cases.
+* The rise of domain-specific LLMs, such as Large Vision Models, is anticipated to be a significant trend.
+While not everyone will be involved in their development, their application will become widespread across various fields.

 ## Introduction
 In this opening chapter, we'll outline our mission the topics we intend to cover, and provide a high-level overview.
 Additionally, we'll address some frequently asked questions.

-Given my background in Cisco NX-OS/IOS/ACI, these technologies will be the focus of our demonstrations.
+Given my background in Cisco ACI, it will be the focus of our demonstrations.
 We will utilize the ChatGPT model, specifically "GPT-4", for all demonstrations.

 ## Mission
 The primary objective of this exploration is to assess the effectiveness of LLMs in managing networks without generating inaccurate or misleading information (commonly referred to as 'hallucinations')